Before installing components in your server, read the installation guidelines.

 A complete list of safety information for all products is available at:

-The following guidelines are available as well: Handling static-sensitive devices.
+The following guidelines are available as well: Working inside the server with the power on and Handling static-sensitive devices.

 Make sure the components you are installing are supported by your server.